olooney/oranlooney.com/content/post/genji-ko.md

 ------------------

-Compared to other traditional arts from the same era such as tea ceremony or flower arranging, kōdō is not particular popular or well-known even in Japan;
-nevertheless it is [still played][KV] even to this day.
+Compared to other traditional arts from the same era such as tea ceremony or flower arranging, kōdō is not particularly popular or well-known, even in Japan; nevertheless it is [still played][KV] even to this day.

-However, its cultural influence extends beyond the few who actually play the game - the patterns show up fairly often as a motif in contemporary Japanese graphic design, and it's especially popular on traditional goods such as
+However, its cultural influence extends beyond the few who actually play the game - the patterns show up fairly often as motifs in contemporary Japanese graphic design, and it's especially popular on traditional goods such as
 kimono: